 United States Artists provides highly competitive, unrestricted $50,000 fellowships to accomplished and innovative artists across several creative disciplines, including dance and choreography.

 Makes travel grants to enable U.S.-based music, dance and theater artists to perform at theater festivals and performing arts markets anywhere in the world.

 The U.S Bancorp Foundation is a vibrant grantor to dance organizations within its focus on arts and culture—particularly performance groups.
 It views this support as part of a larger context of community development and uplift.

 The foundation funds arts and culture in the 44 states in which it operates, and dance has a real presence within this realm.

-The following is a quick list of foundations and endowments that award dance grants in their local and regional areas only.
+The following is a quick list of foundations and endowments that only award dance grants in their local and regional areas:

 James Irvine Foundation: The foundation is one of the largest funders of the arts in California.
-However, since changing its arts grantmaking strategy, funding for dance got a bit tighter.
-That doesn't mean non-existent.
+However, since changing its arts grantmaking strategy, funding for dance got a bit tighter, though it still awards grants.
 If you live in the Golden State, you definitely need to check out Irvine.

 The New York Community Trust: Granting over $15 million annually, the New York Community trust awards arts grants across all disciplines to mid-sized organizations with annual operating budgets of between $250,000 and $2 million.
 The trust accepts grant applications on an ongoing basis, but only reviews them five times per year.

-William Penn Foundation: The foundation awards over $30 million in arts and culture grants to Philadelphia-based organizations yearly, with recent dance grants going mostly to Dance/USA.
-Penn is one of the top 10 foundations for arts and culture grants in the United States, so it's worth taking a look at its Creative Community Program and the new grant guidelines.
+William Penn Foundation: The foundation awards over $30 million in arts and culture grants to Philadelphia-based organizations yearly, giving recent dance grants to Dance/USA.
+Penn is one of the top 10 foundations for arts and culture grants in the United States, so check out its Creative Community Program and the new grant guidelines.